w9jds/unicorn/README.md

 --------------------------

 ## What is Project Unicorn?
-Unicorn is an open source projected aimed at working with the EVE Online community to create an amazing Android application.
+First and formost at this time Unicorn is an experiment.
+It may work and be great, or it may not work out and be cut at some point.
+For now though Unicorn is an open source projected aimed at working with the EVE Online community to create an amazing Android application.

 ## Where can I find it?